LindenParkesLab/snaplab.github.io/docs/amarel/jobs.md

 # SBATCH --gres=gpu:1
 ```

 If you use `partition=main`, your job will be submitted to the main Amarel pool, which is a pool shared by all of Rutgers.
 It is a very large pool but we do not have exclusive access to it.
 If you use `partition=p_dz268_1`, your job will be submitted to the CAHBIR pool.
 This pool only has 640 cores (main has many more than this), but only members of CAHBIR have access to this pool, so there is less competition.
-Finally, if you use `partition=gpu`, your job will be submitted a pool of nodes that have gpu support.
+Finally, if you use `partition=gpu`, your job will be submitted to a pool of nodes that have gpu support.
 Like main, this pool is shared with all of Rutgers; but in our experience it doesn't get used much!
 Amarel is really well equipped with gpus, so this pool can be powerful if your jobs require CUDA acceleration.

 {: .note-title }
 > Important